-During the first quarter of 2013, NVR invested an additional \$11,000 in the Company's existing joint venture with Morgan Stanley Real Estate Investing.
-At March 31, 2013, the Company had an aggregate investment totaling approximately \$92,500 in four JVs that are expected to produce approximately 7,700 finished lots, of which approximately 2,700 were not under contract with NVR.
+At March 31, 2014, the Company had an aggregate investment totaling approximately \$86,300 in four JVs that are expected to produce approximately 9,200 finished lots, of which approximately 3,400 were not under contract with NVR.
 The Company has determined that it is not the primary beneficiary of three of the JVs because NVR and the other JV partner either share power or the other JV partner has the controlling financial interest.
-The aggregate investment in these three JVs was approximately \$85,800 and is reported in the "Other assets, net" line item on the accompanying condensed consolidated balance sheets.
+The aggregate investment in these three JVs was approximately \$83,600 and is reported in the "Other assets" line item on the accompanying condensed consolidated balance sheets.
 For the remaining JV, NVR has concluded that it is the primary beneficiary because the Company has the controlling financial interest in the JV.
 Accordingly, NVR consolidates this JV.
-The condensed balance sheets at March 31, 2013 and December 31, 2012, of the consolidated JV were as follows:
+The condensed balance sheets at March 31, 2014 and December 31, 2013, of the consolidated JV were as follows:

-March 31, 2013 December 31, 2012
+March 31, 2014 December 31, 2013

-Cash \$ 543 3 \$ 906
+Cash \$ 784 \$ 668

-Restricted cash 505 505
+Restricted cash 208 248

-Other assets 873 833
+Other assets 490 542

-Land under development 9,515 13,382
+Land under development 5,106 5,810

-Total assets \$ 11,436 \$ 15,626
+Total assets \$ 6,588 \$ 7,268

-Debt \$ 2,539 \$ 4,574
+Debt \$ 2,153 \$ 3,365

-Accrued expenses 791 935
+Accrued expenses 760 862

-Equity 8,106 5 10,117
+Equity 3,675 3,041

-Total liabilities and equity \$ 11,436 \$ 15,626
+Total liabilities and equity \$ 6,588 \$ 7,268

-Land Under Development
+4. Land Under Development

 On a limited basis, NVR directly acquires raw parcels of land already zoned for its intended use to develop into finished lots.
 Land under development includes the land acquisition costs, direct improvement costs, capitalized interest, where applicable, and real estate taxes.
-During the first quarter of 2013, NVR directly acquired a raw parcel of land zoned for its intended use for approximately \$28,500 that it intends to develop into approximately 400 finished lots for use in its homebuilding operations.
-As of March 31, 2013, NVR directly owned four separate raw parcels of land with a carrying value of \$96,233 that it intends to develop into approximately 1,000 finished lots for use in its homebuilding operations.
-None of the raw parcels had any indicators of impairment as of March 31, 2013.
-Based on current market conditions, NVR may, on a very limited basis, directly acquire additional raw parcels to develop into finished lots.
-See the Overview section of Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations included herein for additional discussion.
+As of March 31, 2014, NVR directly owned five separate raw parcels of land with a carrying value of \$46,083 that it intends to develop into approximately 650 finished lots for use in its homebuilding operations.
+Of the total finished lots, 125 lots are under contract to be sold to an unrelated party under lot purchase agreements.
+None of the raw parcels had any indicators of impairment as of March 31, 2014.
+Based on current market conditions, NVR may on a limited basis continue to directly acquire additional raw parcels to develop into finished lots.
+See the Overview section of Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations," included herein, for additional discussion.

-Notes to Condensed Consolidated Financial Statements (dollars in thousands except per share data)
+Notes to Condensed Consolidated Financial Statements (dollars in thousands) (unaudited)

-4. Capitalized Interest
+5. Capitalized Interest

 The Company capitalizes interest costs to land under development during the active development of finished lots.
+In addition, the Company capitalizes interest costs to its joint venture investments while the investments are considered qualified assets pursuant to ASC 835-20, Interest.
 Capitalized interest is transferred to sold or unsold inventory as the development of finished lots is completed, then charged to cost of sales upon the Company's settlement of homes and the respective lots.
-Interest incurred during the period in excess of the interest capitalizable based on the level of qualified assets is expensed in the period incurred.
-Interest cost incurred for the three months ended March 31, 2013 was approximately \$6,100 of which approximately \$680 was capitalized.
-Interest capitalized as of March 31, 2013 totaled approximately \$1,580.
-During the three months ended March 31, 2013, there was no capitalized interest charged to cost of sales.
-There was no interest capitalized as of or during the three months ended March 31, 2012.
+Interest incurred in excess of the interest capitalizable based on the level of qualified assets is expensed in the period incurred.
+NVR's interest costs incurred, capitalized, expensed and charged to cost of sales during the three months ended March 31, 2014 and 2013 was as follows: